slaing77/slaing77/README.md

 Determining when sightings are most likely to be reported.
 I used fractional moonlight measurements to track both moon and beast.
 It turns out if you WANT a sasquatch encounter, avoid full moons and aim for a gibbous!

 ## You may get a kick out of this sweet Numerology calculator I created in Python.
 It reveals the personal Tarot cards of anyone, based on their date of birth.
+I ran one of my favorite authors through it and determined  Mary Shelley's Soul Card is:  Strength  & her Personality Card is:  The Star

 [Here's my Code](https://github.com/slaing77/Numbers-Cards-)